Table Of Contents_

 WHY WE LIKE IT: The AOC Slim Monitor is a budget-friendly option that can be very handy for frequent travelers.
 Its screen lights up at a gentle 200 cd/m2 brightness that’s bright enough without causing eye strain, and it comes with its own carrying case to make travel easier.

 The AOC Slim Monitor is a bit hefty.
-It weighs 2.4 pounds, making it one of the heaviest monitors in this list.
-It’s not as high-end as the rest, but you’ll definitely get your money’s worth from it.
-Also, check out best gaming monitor for PS4.
+It weighs 2.4 pounds, making it one of the heaviest monitors on this list.
+It’s not as high-end as the rest, but you’ll get your money’s worth from it.
+Also, check out the best gaming monitor for PS4.

 Award: Best Value

-WHY WE LIKE IT: The MB168B is a portable monitor that can display crisp, high-quality images.
+WHY WE LIKE IT: The MB168B is an external monitor that can display crisp, high-quality images, just like the best 4K 144Hz monitors offer.
 It is as light as our #1 pick, automatically adjusts its brightness setting by up to 250 cd/m2, and comes with a 3-year warranty.

 The gaming monitor weighs only 1.76 pounds and is 0.3 inches thick, which is very similar to our #1 pick.
 Its size and carrying case/monitor stand make it highly portable.
 Note that it only has a USB 3.0 connector and the drivers required by ASUS EzLink may need some configuring before it works properly.
 Read up on the best 4K gaming monitor to learn more about displays.